 The cornerstone was vital to early construction because the initial walls and supports, and eventually the remaining corners, were set in reference to the cornerstone.
 If it was not completely true - a perfect 90° angle - the remaining corners would not be true, and the foundation would not be rectangular; no wall in the resulting building would be straight.
-Because of this, the cornerstone was the most important stone in the building.
+The cornerstone was the most important stone in the building.